GAN-NINGCHANG/DSops-GHG-Caculator/README.md

 # DSOps-GHG-Calculator App

 Welcome to the GHG Calculator App!
-This application provides a user-friendly platform to estimate carbon emissions for buildings based on factors like floor size, air conditioning parameters, and location.
+This application provides a user-friendly platform to estimate greenhouse gas emissions for buildings based on factors like floor size, electricity usage data, and location information.
 Our goal is to empower users with actionable insights to make environmentally conscious decisions, contributing to a more sustainable future.

 ---